Shilling (British coin): In popular culture

 A sampler in the Guildhall Museum of Rochester illustrates the conversion between pence and shillings, going up in units of ten old pennies.

-A slang name for a shilling was a "bob" (plural as singular, as in "that cost me two bob").
+A slang name for shilling was bob (plural as singular, as in "That cost me two bob").
 The first recorded use was in a case of coining heard at the Old Bailey in 1789, when it was described as cant, "well understood among a certain set of people", but heard only among criminals and their associates.

 In the Gambia, white people are called toubabs, which may derive from the colonial practice of paying locals two shillings for running errands.
 An alternate etymology holds that the name is derived from French toubib, i.e. doctor.

 To "take the King's shilling" was to enlist in the army or navy, a phrase dating back to the early 19th century.

 To "cut someone off with a shilling", often quoted as "cut off without a shilling" means to disinherit.
 Although this has no basis in English law, some believe that leaving a family member a single shilling in one's will ensured that it could not be challenged in court as an oversight.

 A popular legend holds that a shilling was the value of a cow in Kent, or a sheep elsewhere.

 Mintages

-Queen Victoria Shilling, 1838-1887.
+Queen Victoria Shilling, 1838–1887.
 Engravers William Wyon and Jean Baptiste Merlen.

-Queen Victoria Shilling, 1887-1889.
+Queen Victoria Shilling, 1887–1889.
 Engravers Joseph Edgar Boehm and Leonard Charles Wyon.

-Queen Victoria Shilling, 1893-1901.
+Queen Victoria Shilling, 1893–1901.
 Engravers Thomas Brock and Edward Poynter.